-I am in Lebanon this month working with the IT team to get an important new release of our translation management system, gvAccess, out of the door.
-After a long week of technical discussions and testing, the weekend came, allowing me to take advantage of the 35⁰ Celsius (95⁰ F) temperature and to enjoy the serenity of the Mediterranean Sea.
+I am in Lebanon this month working with the IT team to get a new release of our translation management system out.
+After a long week of technical discussions and testing, the weekend came.
+This allowed me to take advantage of the 35⁰ Celsius (95⁰ F) temperature and enjoy the serenity of the Mediterranean Sea.

-A friend of mine has a boat docked at La Marina; he invited me to join him.
+A friend of mine has a boat docked at Club La Marina.
+He invited me to join him.
 So, in the land of the Phoenicians, why not act like one for a day?
 When we set off to the marina, my friend called them to notify them of our pending arrival.

-When we got there, the boat was uncovered, the ice box was filled and a person was standing at the dock by the boat waiting to greet us, hand us the keys of the boat, and see us safely off.
+When we got there, someone had already uncovered the boat and filled the ice box!
+Furthermore, that someone was standing at the dock by the boat waiting to greet us.
+He handed us the keys of the boat, and saw us off safely.
 He made sure to remind us that if we needed anything, even while at sea, to not hesitate to call!

 After an outstanding day in the wind, sun and water, we called La Marina by phone informing them of our imminent return.
 As we sailed into the marina, three people greeted us at the dock.
-One threw us a line and proceeded to secure the boat, another helped us and our personal items off the boat, and a third immediately started rinsing the boat to rid it of the accumulated salt, before he wiped it clean and covered it.
+One threw us a line and proceeded to secure the boat.
+Another helped us and our personal items off the boat.
+A third immediately started rinsing the boat to rid it of the accumulated salt.
+Then he wiped it clean and covered it.
 They thanked us for our visit and wished to see us again soon!

-In Lebanon, whether it is at marinas, restaurants, hotels, stores or cafes, we are often reminded of what customer service is all about.
-It is the secret of success in this country, and the reason tourists and expats keep coming back, despite the many issues that face the general area.
+In Lebanon, whether it is at marinas, restaurants, hotels, stores or cafes, we are often reminded of what customer experience is all about.
+It is about indulging the customer and making him or her feel like he or she is the only one that matters.
+It is the secret of success in this country, and the reason tourists and expats keep coming back, despite the many economic, political, security and infrastructure issues that face the general area.

-Think about it and if many of the above questions are answered with a resounding no, perhaps it is time you consider a change.
-Choose someone who has not lost sight of the importance of customer satisfaction in a service industry.
-The art of customer service is indeed not lost!
+Think about it and if you answer many of the above questions with a resounding no, perhaps it is time you consider a change.
+Choose someone who has not lost sight of the importance of the customer experience in a service industry.
+The art of translation customer service is indeed not lost!